-Have you ever had a bad day and in your worst mood, but then you felt joy when someone made you laugh?
+Have you ever had a bad day and were in your worst mood, but then you felt joy when someone made you laugh?
 Or suddenly grinned back at someone smiling at you?
 Smiling is contagious.
-When you smile, your brain releases endorphins, neuropeptides, dopamine, and serotonin, which lowers your heart rate and blood pressure, decreases stress levels, relaxes your body, and lifts your mood.
+When you smile, your brain releases endorphins, neuropeptides, dopamine, and serotonin, which lowers your heart rate and blood pressure, decrease stress levels, relaxes your body and lifts your mood.

 Of course, you may be holding back your smile if you have damaged teeth, which can lower your self-esteem and confidence.
 But now is the time to start enjoying all the great benefits of smiling.
 This is why all of us at Dental Partners of Boston work together to provide you with a full-mouth reconstruction when needed.
 We want you to smile uninhibitedly.

 Full mouth reconstruction is one of the most complex procedures in dentistry.
 It involves a series of procedures, which solve severe dental problems and cosmetic concerns.
 Although the processes involved aren’t all cosmetic, it can include some cosmetic fixes, such as teeth whitening as part of the treatment.

 You may consider consulting with us about a full mouth reconstruction procedure if:

 - You have tooth damage following gum recession or gum disease.

 - An accident that has caused damage to your mouth or loss of teeth.

 - Your teeth have become worn down by tooth grinding or acid erosion from food, beverages, or acid reflux.